-As part of the senior leadership succession plan announced in 2018, effective January 1, 2019, David Ingram transitioned into the role of the Company's Executive Chairman from his previous role as the President and Chief Executive Officer ("CEO").
+As part of the senior leadership succession plan announced in April of 2018, effective January 1, 2019, David Ingram transitioned into the role of the Company's Executive Chairman from his previous role as the President and Chief Executive Officer ("CEO").
 Mr. Ingram served in the role of President and CEO for 18 years and oversaw the growth and transformation of the business.
-Jason Mullins, the Company's former President and Chief Operating Officer ("COO"), was named the Company's new President and CEO effective the same day.
+Jason Mullins, the Company's former President and Chief Operating Officer ("COO"), was appointed as the Company's new President in April of 2018 and also assumed the role of CEO effective January 1, 2019.
 Mr. Mullins was instrumental in the transition of goeasy from a predominantly consumer leasing business to now being a Canadian leader in the alternative financial services market through easyfinancial.
 As of January 1, 2019, Mr. Don Johnson, the Company's Chairman of the board of directors (the "Board") for the prior 18 years moved into the role of Chairman Emeritus of the Board.